There are more expats and foreigners here than I imagined

 The city is touristy

-For some reason, I expected Chiang Mai to be a low key, sleepy little city.
-I read that it was progressive and laid back and so I pictured lots of empty roads, hidden nature-scapes, and locals roaming around quietly.
+For some reason, I expected Chiang Mai to be a sleepy city.
+I read that it was progressive and laid back.
+I pictured lots of empty roads, hidden nature-scapes, and locals roaming around quietly.
 Instead, it is a bustling, growing city that has evolved to cater to its visitors.
 Downtown, prices for restaurants, bars, shops, tuk-tuks, and even markets are raised because of the influx of tourists.
 There are a lot of people everywhere.
 You can take any tour imaginable… For example: bathe elephants, hike to a waterfall, take a cooking class, go zip-lining through the jungle, and so on.
 Now, I live outside the city to avoid the tourists and the tourist prices.

 Almost everyone speaks English